-The epoxy resin and hardener mixture has cured to a solid state and you can dry sand it.
+The epoxy resin and hardener mixture has cured to a solid-state and you can dry sand it.
 You will no longer be able to dent it with your thumbnail.
 At this point, the epoxy has reached most of its ultimate strength, so it’s fine to remove any clamps.
-A new application of epoxy will no longer be able to form a chemical (or primary) bond to it.
+A new application of epoxy will no longer be able to form a chemical (or primary) bond with it.
 Before applying more epoxy, you must clean, dry, and sand the surface to facilitate a good secondary (mechanical) bond.
 See Surface Preparation for details.
 The mixture will continue to cure for the next several days to two weeks at room temperature (77°F or 22°C), becoming an inert plastic solid.

 Epoxy Temperature and Curing